adafruit/pi_video_looper/README.md

 * you can have one video repeated X times before playing the next by adding _repeat_Nx to the filename of a video, where N is a positive number
     * with hello_video there is no gap when a video is repeated but there is a small gap between different videos
     * with omxplayer there will also be a short gap between the repeats

+* by adding _repeat_-1x the file will be looped forever even if other files exist - this is useful for having one video loop but allow jumps to other video via e.g. GPIO

 * if you have only one video then omxplayer will also loop seamlessly (and with audio)